victorli/sugarcrm_dev/README.md

 ---
 * added new user type "TenantUser"
 * added new field "is_tenant" in User module, and when admin creating TenantUser, this field set True
+*

+Fixed Bugs:
+---
+* bug 56131: In SugarView.php, function getModuleTitle() does not really using the override function getHelpText() of each child class of SugarView